Adam Worth: In popular culture

 According to Vincent Starrett, Sir Arthur Conan Doyle used Worth as the prototype for Sherlock Holmes' adversary, Professor Moriarty: "The original of Moriarty was Adam Worth, who stole the famous Gainsborough, in 1876, and hid it for a quarter of a century.
 This was revealed by Sir Arthur in conversation with Dr Gray Chandler Briggs, some years ago."

-Movies

-Michael Caine played Adam Worth in the film Harry and Walter Go to New York (1976).
+Michael Caine played Worth in the film Harry and Walter Go to New York (1976).
 Though Worth is correctly portrayed as a criminal mastermind, the events of the story are not based on true events.

-Television

-In the eighth season of the CBS series Criminal Minds, Adam Worth is used as a pseudonym for the season's main villain, John Curtis (Mark Hamill).

-The third season of the TNT series Leverage used Adam Worth as a target for the team.

-In the SyFy series Sanctuary (2007), Adam Worth is one of the main villains, although his character is Irish and includes elements of Robert Louis Stevenson's Dr Jekyll and Mr Hyde (1886).